craftyoyo/BlockLaunch/README.md

 **It's still in Beta so some features are maybe not available or not finished!**

 ### Version
-The current version is 0.3 Beta
+The current version is 0.3.1 Beta

 ### Known Issues

-My software have bugs like all applications.
+My software has bugs like all applications.
 So here is a list of all (confirmed) bugs:

-- Sometimes the config will be corrupted when closing application.
+- None :) If you found a bug please report it under Issues

 ### Todo's